-- 27. Inappropriate behavior like throwing cards that go off the table may be punished with a penalty such as being dealt out for a length of time.
-A severe infraction such as abusive or disruptive behavior may be punished by eviction from the tournament. - 28.
-The deck is not changed on request.
-Decks change when the dealers change, unless there is a damaged card. - 29.
-In all tournament games using a dealer button, the starting position of the button is determined by the players drawing for the high card. - 30.
-The dealer button remains in position until the appropriate blinds are taken.
-Players must post all blinds every round.
-Because of this, last action may be given to the same player for two consecutive hands by the use of a "dead button."
+- consecutive hands by the use of a "dead button."
 [See "Section 16 Explanations," discussion #1, for more information on this rule.] - 31.
-In heads-up play with two blinds, the small blind is on the button. - 32.
+In heads-up play with two blinds, the small blind is on the button.
+When play becomes headsup, the player who had the big blind the most recently is given the button, and his opponent is given the big blind. - 32.
 At stud, if a downcard on the initial hand is dealt faceup, a misdeal is called. - 33.
 If a player announces the intent to rebuy before cards are dealt, that player is playing behind and is obligated to make the rebuy. - 34.
 All hands will be turned faceup whenever a player is all-in and betting action is complete. - 35.
-If two (or more) players go broke during the same hand, the player starting the hand with the larger amount of money finishes in the higher tournament place for prize money and any other award. - 36.
+If multiple players go broke on the same hand, the player starting the hand with the larger amount of chips finishes in the higher place for prize money and any other award.
+Players eliminated on the same deal who start their final hand with an equal amount of chips receive equal prize money, with the best hand on that deal receiving any non-divisible award. - 36.
 Management is not required to rule on any private deals, side bets, or redistribution of the prize pool among finalists. - 37.
 Private agreements by remaining players in an event regarding distribution of the prize pool are not condoned.
 (However, if such an agreement is made, the director has the option of ensuring that it is carried out by paying those amounts.)
-Any private agreement that excludes one or more active competitors is improper by definition.

-- 38. A tournament event is expected to be played until completion.
+Any private agreement that does not include one or more active competitors is improper by definition. - 38.
+A tournament event is expected to be played until completion.
 A private agreement that removes all prize money from being at stake in the competition is unethical. - 39.
 Management retains the right to cancel any event, or alter it in a manner fair to the players.